huggedthewind/ai-document-intelligence-rag/README.md

 # AI Document Intelligence – RAG over SAMK Guidance Handbook

-An end-to-end Retrieval-Augmented Generation (RAG) system that answers questions about a single PDF:
+An end-to-end Retrieval-Augmented Generation (RAG) system that answers questions about  multiple SAMK-related PDFs:

-> **“Student guidance and counselling at Satakunta University of Applied Sciences”**
+- **Student guidance and counselling at Satakunta University of Applied Sciences**
+- **Admissions Criteria, Spring 2025**
+- **Erasmus+ Policy / Internationalisation**

 The goal is to learn how real-world AI systems are built in practice:
 - ingest documents,
-- chunk them,
+- chunk them into meaningful units,
 - build a vector index,
 - retrieve relevant context,
-- let an LLM generate grounded answers.
+- let an LLM generate grounded answers with page references.

 This is an applied AI / data engineering project, not a model training project.